-4 Which sentence must end with a question mark? subordinating conjunction.
-Tick one .
-Shall we go round the fitness trail in the park it rained all afternoon, the picnic was a success.
-1 mai We could go tomorrow if you like What I really like is the rope bridge Let me know what you would like to do 1 mark The te acher wants to write a sign to remind children to turn the off.
-Write t he command that the teacher might use on the sign.

-Remember to punctuate your answer correctly.
+37 Complete the sentence below with an appropriate 4 Which sentence must end with a question mark? subordinating conjunction.
+Tick one.
+Shall we go round the fitness trail in the park We could go tomorrow if you like What I really like is the rope bridge it rained all afternoon, the pic nic was a success.
+1 mark Let me know what you would like to do 1 mark lights off.
+Write the command to write a sign to remind children to turn the I that the teacher might use on the sign. tuate your answer correctly.
+1 mark